 Consideration is given to ensure all lessons are inclusive for different abilities whilst also aiming to provide opportunities to challenge all pupils where appropriate.
-From Years 1 -6, at the end of each topic, children have the chance to showcase all they have learnt through the innovate stage of the Cornerstone Curriculum, to encourage ownership over their learning.
+From Years 1 -6, at the end of each topic, children have the chance to showcase all they have learnt through the create and celebrate stage, to encourage ownership over their learning.
 School trips and fieldwork also provide opportunities to further extend and embed their learning.

 As our children progress throughout the school, they develop a deep knowledge, understanding and appreciation for their local area, country and the world.
 They recognise the importance of looking after the world we live in and how we can make small but effective changes to positively impact our ever-changing planet.
 Pupils are able to develop their own place in the world whilst also growing their own love for Geography.

 Progress in Geography is monitored within individual lessons and across a range of Topics throughout the year.
-Pupils are assessed against the progression document, the learning objectives in the Cornerstones Curriculum and the National Curriculum.
+Pupils are assessed against the progression document and the National Curriculum.
 Pupil voice is gathered to assess the level of enjoyment in the subject, each pupil’s understanding of the knowledge and skills they have been developing and to understand how pupils believe Geography impacts their own lives.